samonide/zenith/README.md

 ### 🌃 **Twilight**
 A deeper, moodier dark variant for those late-night coding sessions.
 Enhanced depth with richer tones and lower brightness.

+### 🌲 **Forest**
+A calm dark theme with earthy green-gray tones.
+Perfect for natural, focused coding sessions with reduced eye strain.

+### 🕹️ **Retro**
+A nostalgic warm theme with vintage amber and sepia tones.
+Inspired by classic CRT terminals and vintage computing aesthetics.

-### 🌌 **Nebula**
+### 🌊 **Ocean**
-A sophisticated pastel dark theme inspired by cosmic aesthetics.
-Muted, desaturated tones with blue-purple undertones, reminiscent of Poimandres.
+A serene deep blue theme inspired by calm ocean depths.
+Cool-toned with vibrant syntax colors for peaceful, focused coding.

 ---